Fashion - Furniture - Architecture in 1930

-1930 fashion in Clothing, Furniture and Architecture
+1930 Fashion in Clothing, Furniture and Architecture

 My most favorite style in clothing and furniture is the 1930 Art Deco style, besides the Art Nouveau style of the 1920s.
-Parallel with those styles we had the Amsterdam School movement in The Netherlands with architects like Hendrik Berlage (traditionalism) and Michel de Klerk and Piet Kramer (expresionism).
+Parallel with those styles we had the Amsterdam School movement in The Netherlands with architects like Hendrik Berlage (traditionalism) and Michel de Klerk and Piet Kramer (expressionism).

 I particularly like the simplicity and functionalism of those styles.

 In this article I want to show you the 1930 style in clothes and furniture through the old photographs that I found in the photo albums of my late Aunt Greet and that of my own mom.
 Looking at the old photographs, my mom was quite fashion minded.

 The 1930 are most known as the era of the Great Depression.
 I'm sure that the fashion of the 1930s was a result of this depression.
 There was no money to spend on fancy clothing, like in the era before when lots of dresses were decorated with jewelry.

 The length of the robes went down again to just above the ankles.
 The fashion became more unpretentious, simpler and homely.
 It was the time of knitted sweaters, vests and even whole dresses.

 The colors were rather sober, but despite all that, I still think it's one of the most elegant fashion periods in the last centuries.

 Though when you see the videos of 1930 fashion shows you wouldn't think there was a depression going on, but of course the really rich will always stay the really rich.

 The 1930 Fashion of My Mom